What is a business purchase agreement?

-The parties could be companies or individuals.
-Whoever they are, a buyer should insist on a guarantor.
-This is particularly important when he buys from a company - which might cease to exist the day after he has bought its business.
+We would suggest that the buyer should insist on a guarantor.
+This is particularly important when the vendor is a company that might cease to exist the day after the closing date of the deal.

 Creditors and liabilities